romainx/panorama/README.md

 ### Install plugin dependencies

-It is recommended to use `virtualenv` see the section "Development environment installation" for more details.
+It is recommended to use `virtualenv` in order to preserve and isolate environments.

 ```bash
 $ pip install -r requirements.txt